Interested in joining the lab?

 High School students

-Unfortunately, there are no openings in the lab for high school students during the 2019-2020 academic year.
+Students wishing to complete a university research experience for credit should contact me directly by email.
 The Department of Microbiology, Immunology & Molecular Genetics sponsors a summer fellowship program for high school students and you can find out more about that here.